simonmittag/ingress-j8a/ReadMe.md

 * `ingress-j8a` consumes cluster users `ingress` resources from all namespaces for the `ingressClass` j8a
 * 🚧 `ingress-j8a` consumes the actual ingressClass resource that specifies the controller class itself and reconfigures the controller pods accordingly.
   * Can number of replicas be controlled this way?
-* `ingress-j8a` deploys a `deployment` of j8a into the cluster by talking to the kubernetes API server.
+* `ingress-j8a` creates a `deployment` of j8a into the cluster by talking to the kubernetes API server.
   * Pods use off-the-shelf j8a images from dockerhub.
   * Proxy config is passed via env.
   * When proxy config needs to change, the deployment is updated with the contents of the env variable.